ccordoba464/a1-gettingstarted/README.md

 - **HTML tag experimentation**:

-Used a tag to link text to WPI's home page.
+Used <a> tag to link text to WPI's home page.

 Used <img> tag to link a picture of myself to the personal info section of the website

-Used a strong tag to make some text bold
+Used a <strong> tag to make some text bold

-Used a em tag to make some text italic
+Used a <em> tag to make some text italic

-Used table, thead, tbody, tr, and td tags to store information about personal skills
+Used <table>, <thead>, <tbody>, <tr>, and <td> tags to store information about personal skills

 ### Design Achievements

 - **Design Color Palette**:

+Color palette from coolors.com.
+Screenshot of the colors named coolors.png.

 - **Used the Nunito Sans Font from Google Fonts**: